dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/overview.md

 The DataMiner CLI (Command Line Interface) is a single, dependency-free executable.
 It is precompiled for Windows, Mac, and Linux for both the stable version and for nightly builds produced by GitHub Actions.
 Please see the [installation page](/docs/installation) under the CLI tab for download links.

-The DataMiner CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).
+The DataMiner CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DataMiner's SQL syntax follows PostgreSQL conventions).

-> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md) that summarizes the most common uses of the CLI client.
+> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/DataMiner.md) that summarizes the most common uses of the CLI client.
-> If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr duckdb`.
+> If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr DataMiner`.

 ## Getting Started

 Once the CLI executable has been downloaded, unzip it and save it to any directory.
-Navigate to that directory in a terminal and enter the command `duckdb` to run the executable.
+Navigate to that directory in a terminal and enter the command `DataMiner` to run the executable.
-If in a PowerShell or POSIX shell environment, use the command `./duckdb` instead.
+If in a PowerShell or POSIX shell environment, use the command `./DataMiner` instead.

 ## Usage

-The typical usage of the `duckdb` command is the following:
+The typical usage of the `DataMiner` command is the following:

 ```bash
 DataMiner [OPTIONS] [FILENAME]